Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item (Armor that can be used by the barbarian class as well)
 - Attunement

-**Substain**: The maximum amount of regeneration stacks is increased by three times your proficiency bonus.
+**Substain**: The maximum amount of regeneration stacks is increased by your proficiency bonus.

 **Warmogs Heart**: As a bonus action, you can give yoursel stacks of regeneration equal to two times your proficiency bonus.
 You can do this a number of times equal to your proficiency bonus before you must finish a long rest.